bpt26/parsimony/2_optimise_starting_tree/README.md

 This leads me to suspect that UShER should be able to do much better than IQ-TREE if we set the radius to 100, since IQ-TREE's score with a radius of 100 is still a little better than UShER's with a radius of 40.

+NB2: In this version of IQ-TREE (which is not finalised for release), I think the branch lengths are not meaningful.
+So beware of that!
+I.e. if we are going to simulate data on these trees, we will certainly want to re-estimate the branch lengths.

 ## 2.3 Optimise starting tree with pseudo-likelihood in FastTreeMP

 ```